 Add these healthy mashed potatoes to your Thanksgiving dinner.
-They’re made with russet potatoes, Greek yogurt, a little bit of butter, and tons of fresh herbs for the most perfect mashed potatoes with skin on (just the way I like it!).
+They’re made with better-for-you ingredients such as Greek yogurt, milk, and fresh herbs!

 Greek yogurt – swap some or all of the cream cheese or sour cream with Greek yogurt.
 Greek adds protein but will keep that tang and creamy texture.

 Milk – lots of mashed potato recipes call for heavy cream.
 While this is delightful, you can get the same effect with milk.
 Use almond milk, cow’s milk, or any kind of milk your heart desires!